jkuhta/3DCGA-Tech-Demo/docs/report.md

 Dropdown: Viewpoint + select viewpoint option
 Hotkey: 1 (World view) / 2 (Object view)

-This feature was implemented similarly to exercise 4.1, utilizing the Camera class from camera.cpp.
-The World View camera behaves similarly to exercise 4.1 (uses the same view matrix calculation).
-The Object View camera extends this functionality by calling setFollowTarget(), which configures the camera to track a target position with a fixed offset.
+This feature was implemented similarly to exercise 4.1, using the Camera class from camera.cpp.
+The World View camera behaves similarly to exercise 4.1.
+On the other hand, the Object View camera gets information about object position and rotation via setFollowTarget().
+Then in Camera::updateInput() the camera position and orientation is recalculated with object data to always maintain the fixed position behind and above the object.
-The view matrix is then calculated to maintain this offset relationship.
-When the object moves, the camera always follows the object from behind with the same offset.
 Switching between cameras works via the UI dropdown, and the setUserInteraction() is called accordingly to choose the active camera.
 Active camera is then used to calculate the view matrix which is passed to the shaders.

 ### F2.
 Basic shading